 I’m no expert when it comes to disc golf but I do enjoy the game.
 I carried a 3-pack of discs with me in my cross-country van trip and hit up a number of disc golf parks.
 You can find the nearest disc golf course by checking out resources like the Professional Disc Golf Association course directory.

-The first course I visited was Reedy Creek Park in Charlotte, North Carolina.
+The first course I visited was Reedy Creek Park in Charlotte, North Carolina (which I visited while on my big Megabus trip.)
 This was a challenging course and I scored +28 over 18 holes.
 At Reedy Creek, I also experienced my first tree hazard, when my tee shot at #17 went astray.
 Fortunately, the tree was light and I was able to sway it and retrieve the disc.

 BB Owen Park in Dallas was one of my favorite courses.
 It was also challenging, with hazards everywhere.
 This was the intimidating view from the first tee.
 You’re supposed to fly the disc through that little sunny space beneath the trees.

 At BB Owen I somehow managed to shoot only +20 over 18 holes, which included my first birdie ever and my longest hole-out ever, from 20 feet away.

 My former home course in Schenley Park in Pittsburgh is another favorite.
 The first few holes are just wide open on a grassy hillside, but eventually the course weaves its way through the woods.

 There’s a course at the Illinois Institute of Technology in Chicago that seems popular with the younger crowd.
 This course goes right through the middle of campus, so if it’s a busy school day, expect delays while you wait for innocent pedestrians to pass by, lest you accidentally strike an unsuspecting undergrad with a flying saucer.